Pizza - History and Legends of Pizza

 NOTE: For many people, especially among the Italian-American population, the first American pizzas were known as Tomato Pie.
 Even in the present 21st century, present-day tomato pie is most commonly found in the Northeastern United States, especially in Italian bakeries in central New York.
 Tomato pies are built the opposite of pizza pies - first the cheese, then the toppings, and then the sauce.

-1905 - Gennaro Lombardi claims to have opened the first United States Pizzeria in New York City at 53 1/2 Spring Street.
+1905 - Gennaro Lombardi is credited to having opened the first United States Pizzeria in New York City at 53 1/2 Spring Street (now know as Little Italy).
 Lombardo is now known as America's "Patriaca della Pizza."
 It wasn't until the early 1930s that he added tables and chairs and sold spaghetti as well.

 Chicago-Style Deep-Dish Pizza: